-The Company grants stock options to directors, officers, employees and service providers.
+The Company grants stock options to directors, officers, employees, and service providers.
 Each tranche in an award is considered a separate award with its own vesting period.
 The Company applies the fair-value method of accounting for share-based compensation, and the fair value is calculated using the Black-Scholes option pricing model.

 Share-based payments for employees and others providing similar services are determined based on the grant date fair value.
-Share-based payments for non-employees are determined based on the fair value of the goods/services received or options granted measured at the date on which the Company obtains such goods/services.
+Share-based payments for non-employees are determined based on the fair value of the goods/services received or options granted measured at the date on which the Company obtains such goods/services, if it is a more reliable measure of fair value.

-Charges for options that are forfeited before vesting are reversed from the share-based payment reserve.
-For options that expire or are forfeited after the vesting, the recorded value remains in the share-based payment reserve.
+Charges for options that are forfeited before vesting are reversed from contributed surplus.
+For options that expire or are forfeited after the vesting, the recorded value remains in contributed surplus.